cmacfie/PicFlip-ExtensionQlik/README.md

 ![Alt text](./screenshots/SoftwareCompany_7.gif?raw=true "Displaying normal usage")

 ### Example 5
 Or simply have it as a simple image display by having it be locked.
+In this example the corner circle is on, displaying what position in the list they are.
+It's sorted by amount of bugs found per person.
 ![Alt text](./screenshots/SimpleDisplay.png?raw=true "Displaying normal usage")

 ## Technical